rwf2/Rocket/site/guide/4-requests.md

 fn new(task: Json<Task<'_>>) { /* .. */ }
 ```

+!
+NOTE: Json support requires the `json` feature flag to be enabled in Rocket

+  Rocket has intentionally chosen to place Json support, as well as a few other formats
+  behind feature flags.

   See the [JSON example](@example/serialization/src/json.rs) on GitHub for a complete example.

 ### Temporary Files